-A significant main effect of manipulating connectedness on the discount factor (p < .05, Table 10 in Appendix B), and a significant interaction between the connectedness and opportunity cost cue manipulations on spending (p < .05, Table 11 in Appendix B) support this interpretation.
-Also, the interaction between discount factor and opportunity cost cue (p < .05, Table 13 in Appendix B) on spend was significant.
-The interaction between connectedness and opportunity cost is reduced when the model includes an interaction between discount factor and opportunity cost (Table 14 in Appendix B).
+A significant main effect of manipulating connectedness on the discount factor (p < .05, table 10 in web appendix B), and a significant interaction between the connectedness and opportunity cost cue manipulations on spending (p < .05, table 11 in web appendix B) support this interpretation.
+Also, the interaction between discount factor and opportunity cost cue (p < .05, table 13 in web appendix B) on spend was significant.
+The interaction between connectedness and opportunity cost is reduced when the model includes an interaction between discount factor and opportunity cost (table 14 in web appendix B).

 Based on the framework of Muller, Judd and Yzerbyt (2005), this suggests that opportunity cost salience moderates the effect of connectedness on spending through its effect on the discount factor.
-Consistent with this interpretation, opportunity cost cue significantly moderates the indirect effect of connectedness on spending (via discount factor) ( $\beta$ = -335.8, t = -2.39, p < .05), in a moderated mediation model (Figure 6, based on Model 3 in Preacher, Rucker and Hayes, 2007).
+Consistent with this interpretation, opportunity cost cue significantly moderates the indirect effect of connectedness on spending (via discount factor) (β = -335.8, t = -2.39, p < .05), in a moderated mediation model (figure 6, based on model 3 in Preacher, Rucker and Hayes, 2007).

 Study 4 addresses both (i) why connectedness to the future self will not affect people's spending when opportunity costs are neglected and (ii) how connectedness does affect spending.
 Our results suggest that making a person feel more connected to the future self reduces their spending precisely because of changes in how they value the future.
 The effect of the connectedness manipulation on choices involving stylized monetary rewards parallels the effect on discretionary purchase decisions, provided that opportunity costs are highlighted.
-By making the opportunity costs of buying an iPad explicit, participants are invited to think through the tradeoffs in this purchase decision, and the purchase choice is therefore predicted by the discount factor imputed from choices involving explicit tradeoffs.
+By making the opportunity costs of buying an iPad explicit, participants are reminded to think through the tradeoffs in this purchase decision, and the purchase choice is therefore predicted by the discount factor imputed from choices involving explicit tradeoffs.
 In contrast, the same discount factor may have limited validity for predicting those choices that the decision maker does not view as tradeoffs.